ymzhong/gravothermal/README.md

 ---

 ## 4. Reference
-Details of the impelementation can be found in Appendix B of [Zhong, Yang, and Yu (2023)](https://arxiv.org/abs/2306.08028).
+Details of the impelementation can be found in Appendix B of [Zhong, Yang, & Yu (2023)](https://arxiv.org/abs/2306.08028).